oceanprotocol/docs/developers/compute-to-data-v2.0/compute-to-data-architecture.md

 - `ComputeStop` - stops compute job execution when the job is `Running`.
 - `ComputeGetResult` - returns compute job results when job is `Finished`.

+**Observation**

+To see these handlers in action and how you can use them, please kindly check [Node's Specification here for P2P commnads and HTTP endpoints](https://github.com/oceanprotocol/ocean-node/blob/main/docs/API.md)

 ### C2D Engine